Samuel Dickenson

 Memorial to Samuel Dickenson in St. Mary's Church, Blymhill.

-Samuel Dickenson (1733 - May 15, 1823) was an English clergyman and botanist.
+Samuel Dickenson (1733 - 15 May 1823) was an English clergyman and botanist.

+Life

+Samuel Dickenson was born in 1733.
 He was educated at St John's College, Cambridge, where he was a contemporary of Erasmus Darwin.

 He succeeded his father John Dickenson as Rector of St. Mary's, Blymhill and remained in the position from 9 January 1777 until his death, aged 90, in 1823.